hernantz/classyconf/docs/source/introduction.rst

 Classyconf is a framework agnostic python library created to make easy the separation of configuration and code

-It was born as a wrapper around `prettyconf`_, inspired by `goodconf`_, originally trying to follow the recomendations of `12 Factor`_'s topic about configs.

 It adds a declarative way to define settings for your projects contained in a class that can be extended, config objects can be passed around modules and settings are lazyly loaded, plus some other goodies (aka `dunder`_ methods).